Andrew142346/MsaMInoir2024/costFunction/readme.md

-this contians code for the cost function
+This Folder contains files for the Cost function lab